Difference equations and Omega functions: Introduction

 where $P_0(t)\in \CC[t]$ and $\omega_k$ is a root of unity pointing to a direction where the polynomial $P_0$ diverges to $-\infty$.
 Some critical computations in the proof of the main Theorem generalize computations carried out for exponential periods appearing in \cite{BPM3}.
 The generalization of the Ramificant Determinant is the key result for the proof of the linear independence of the Omega functions $(\Omega_k)$.
 In this magical calculation, we compute a determinant of a matrix of exponential periods which are individually not computable.
 Omega functions appeared before in the literature under the name of ``modified Gamma functions'' and their asymptotic behavior at infinite was studied by N. G. De Bruijn, \cite{Bru} p.119, and A. Duval \cite{Du}.
-We know no earlier references for Incomplete Gamma functions.
+A. Aycock explained to me that he also derived Omega functions from an old method by Euler to solve this type of functional equations (see \cite{[E123]} and \cite{Ayc3}).
+We know of no other earlier references for Omega functions.